sciactive/nephele/packages/nephele-serve/README.md

 Options:
   -v, --version                    Print the current version -h, --host <host>                A host address to listen on.
-The default is to listen on all hosts. (default: "::")
+The default is to listen on all external hosts. (default: "::")
   -r, --realm <realm>              The realm reported to the user by the server when authentication is requested.
 Defaults to the system hostname.
   --cert <cert_file>               The filename of a certificate to use for HTTPS in PEM format.
   --key <key_file>                 The filename of a private key to use for HTTPS in PEM format.